-An Experimental Study of Apparent Behavior by Fritz Heider & Marianne Simmel was a landmark study in the field of interpersonal perception, in particular in relation to the attribution process when making judgments of others.
+An Experimental Study of Apparent Behavior by Fritz Heider & Marianne Simmel is a landmark study in the field of interpersonal perception, in particular in relation to the attribution process when making judgments of others.

 The processes which are involved in perceiving other individuals, their behavior and their personal qualities, have received but little attention in psychological literature.
 Although these processes are basic in almost any social act, few experimental investigations relating to them are to be found.
 It is true that there have been studies concerning the inference of emotions from gestures or facial change.
 But most of these leave the reader with a feeling of disappointment and with the conviction that facial 'expressions' - at least as taken by themselves - do not play an important role in the perception of other persons.
 We are usually referred to the 'importance of the situation'; but what features of the situation are of importance or how the situation influences the perception are problems which are left unanswered.
 The reason is that research in this field has seldom been carried out from the point of view of the psychology of perception.
 The problem usually studied has concerned the 'correct' interpretation of expression, and not the stimulus-configuration as a determinant of interpretation.
 The same is true of another group of related investigations which concern the correctness of our judgments of others.
 If processes of perception are mentioned they are treated only so far as they impair the correctness of judgment.